 How Do Appraisals Work With Mortgage Lenders?

-If it is an FHA loan the borrower is applying for, the lender will order an FHA appraisal.
-If it is a conventional loan the borrower will order a conventional loan appraisal.
-If it is a VA loan, then a VA home appraisal will be ordered.
+Lenders will require a home appraisal depending on the home mortgage program for homebuyers seeking a home mortgage.
+If it is an FHA loan the borrower is applying for, the lender will order an FHA appraisal; if it is a conventional loan, the borrower will order a conventional loan appraisal.
+A VA home appraisal will be ordered if it is a VA loan.

 What Is The Purpose of an Appraisal Management Company?